SynixeContractors/MissionTemplate/docs/mission-design/automated-civilian-population.md

 If you would like to enable it on your mission, you can go to Settings > Addon Options > Mission and then make sure you tick on the checkbox to `Enable GRAD_CIVS`.

-## GRAD CIVS presets
+## GRAD CIVS Presets

-To use these presets, go into Settings > Addon Options > Mission, and then click the dropdown menu and find GRAD CIVS.
+To use these presets, go into `Settings > Addon Options > Mission`, and then click the dropdown menu and find GRAD CIVS.

 If you want to define the pedestrians you'd like to be spawned, paste the code in the `Unit classes to use for spawning civilians` field.